syncfusion-content/uwp-docs/uwp/Diagram/Virtualization.md

 ---
 layout: post
 title: Virtualization in UWP Diagram control | Syncfusion
-description: Learn here all about Virtualization support in Syncfusion UWP Diagram (SfDiagram) control and more.
+description: Learn here all about Virtualization and Deferred scrolling support in Syncfusion UWP Diagram (SfDiagram) control and more.
 platform: uwp
 control: SfDiagram
 documentation: ug